plx-pdg/plx-pdg.github.io/README.md

 </center>

 ## Why
 > The classic way of doing programming exercises is full of friction that slows down the progress, and creates distraction from learning.
-PLX is here to redefine the experience, based on deliberate practice principles, because IT students really deserve it.
+PLX is here to redefine the learning and teaching experience, based on the science of deliberate practice.

-#### Practice programming exos in delightful Learning eXperience
+#### Practice programming exos in deliberate Learning eXperience

 Whether you are learning `C`, `C++` or `Java`, PLX can bring you
 1. 🔁 **A feedback loop as short as possible**